Emanuele-rgb/normattiva-scrape/BODYTESTO_IMPLEMENTATION.md

 ## Overview

-Successfully enhanced the NORME-NET versioning system to properly extract text from the `bodyTesto` div class and capture correlated articles from links within it, exactly as requested.
+Successfully enhanced the NORMATTIVA-SCRAPE versioning system to properly extract text from the `bodyTesto` div class and capture correlated articles from links within it, exactly as requested.

 ## ✅ Problems Solved